 Land Titles (Strata) Act

-After the 2010 amendments to the Land Titles (Strata) Act, a key amendment is the provision for the transfer to the High Court of application for approval of en-bloc sales of strata developments which cannot be successfully mediated by a Strata Titles Board.
+Under the 2010 amendments to the Land Titles (Strata) Act, provision is made for the transfer to the High Court for approval of en-bloc sale applications which cannot be successfully mediated by a Strata Titles Board.

 Both Applicants (representatives appointed by the majority owners) and their lawyers, and Objectors are required to attend the mediation(s) at Stata Titles Boards on the specified date and time.
 A lawyer may represent you.

 Your dispute will be mediated by a panel consisting of the President/Deputy President and board members who could be lawyers, engineers, architects, quantity surveyors and property consultants.

 All mediations are conducted at the Strata Titles Boards office located at URA Centre.